jchristn/Constellation/README.md

 - `/databases/users.db` - All requests to this exact path go to the same worker
 - `/databases/orders.db` - May go to a different worker
 - `/games/world-123` and `/games/world-456` - May be on same or different workers
-- `/games/world-123/players` - Will go to the same worker as `/games/world-123`

 ## Installation